Core Service Functionality

 - Nbgrader export failed

-- This can happen if an assignment is created with a space in the title, or if an assignment is deleted through the filesystem rather than the "nbgrader db assignment remove" command.
+- This can happen if an assignment is created with a space in the title, or if an assignment is deleted through the filesystem rather than the

 - Delete the assignment and rerun the command.

-- Not Enough GPUs
+- Not enough GPUs

 - Your students may need to wait some time (on average 5-10 minutes) before a GPU is available for scheduling.
 If so, make sure they are not running their launch scripts with the "-f" flag, as that will kill the containers after the given command is executed, instead of launching the container's shell.